Art. 1 – Definition

 In case of any difference between the French, German and English versions of these regulations, the French version prevails.

-All appeals concerning the attribution of the Swiss Gamers Award are excluded.
+Any appeals concerning the attribution of the Swiss Gamers Award and the Swiss Gamers Award Kids are excluded.